durandtibo/plotmux/DESIGN.md

   through `Backend`'s interface (`render`, `save`, `_SUPPORTED_FORMATS`) and the registry (`get_backend`, `register_backend`) — never `if backend_name == "matplotlib"`.
 This
-  is why adding `xy` required zero changes to any of those four modules, and it is the bar any future backend (plotly, bokeh, ...) must also clear.
+  is why adding `xy`, `bokeh`, and `altair` each required zero changes to any of those four modules, and it is the bar any future backend (plotly, ...) must also clear.
-- **Extensibility without breaking existing code**: a new backend is a new subpackage plus one registry entry (proven twice already: matplotlib, then xy); a new chart type is a new spec plus one `_RENDERERS` entry per backend.
+- **Extensibility without breaking existing code**: a new backend is a new subpackage plus one registry entry (proven four times already: matplotlib, xy, bokeh, altair); a new chart type is a new spec plus one `_RENDERERS` entry per backend.
 Neither touches the other, and common axis styling (title/labels/scale) is handled once per backend via `apply_common_style`, not once per chart type — see